-According to statistics, people are likely to retain only 10% of the information that they hear three days later.
+According to statistics, people are likely to retain only 10% of the information they hear three days later.

-The creation of visual branding, like the insertion of a logo, tagline, etc. can go a long way in ensuring brand recognition and retention.
+The creation of visual branding, like the insertion of a logo, tagline, etc., can go a long way in ensuring brand recognition and retention.

 Many webinar hosting providers help with your visual branding in just a few clicks.

 LiveWebinar is one such example.